An analysis of the SPARSEVA estimate for the finite sample data case: Numerical Evaluation

 Plots of the estimation error versus the data length $N$ with different noise levels are displayed in Figures \ref{fig_wn30dB} to \ref{fig_wn10dB}.
 In Figures \ref{fig_wn30dB} to \ref{fig_wn10dB}, the red lines are the true estimation errors from 50 estimates using the SPARSEVA framework.
 The magenta, blue and cyan lines are the upper bounds developed in Theorem \ref{tr_spbound}, which correspond to $n_\eta = [10,15,25]$, respectively.
 We can see that the plots confirm the bound developed in Theorem \ref{tr_spbound} for all noise levels.
 When $N$ becomes large, the estimation error and the corresponding upper bound become smaller.
 When $N$ goes to infinity, the estimation error will tend to 0.
 Note that the bounds are slightly different for the chosen values of $n_\eta$, however, not significantly.
 As can be seen, the bounds are relatively insensitive to the choice of $n_\eta$.

 In addition, we plot another graph, shown in Fig. \ref{fig_wn30dB_cb}, to compare the proposed upper bound and the true estimation errors corresponding to different value of $\epsilon_N$, i.e. $\dfrac{n}{N}$ (PEC), $\dfrac{2n}{N}$ (AIC) and $\dfrac{log(N)n}{N}$ (BIC).
 The blue lines are the upper bounds developed in Theorem 5.1, which correspond to $n_\eta=25$, with the three different values of $\epsilon_N$.
 The magenta (BIC), green (AIC) and red (PEC) lines are the true estimation errors from 50 estimates (for each value of $\epsilon_N$) using the SPARSEVA framework.
 We can see that the plot again confirms the validity of the proposed upper bound for all choices of $\epsilon_N$.
+Note that the upper bound is not extremely tight, it is quite conservative, however, it is the price to usually pay for finite sample bounds with a general SPARSEVA setting, i.e. the regularized parameter $\epsilon_N$ can be any positive value.
+When $\epsilon_N$ is larger, the upper bound will be closer to the true estimate error.